The Monolith Garden Trail Is Worth A Stop On Your Way Through Kingman, Arizona

 But, as I discovered, the small network of mountain bike trails around Kingman, Arizona is quite fun as well as really beautiful and unique.
 The Monolith Garden Trail is definitely worth a pit stop if you’re driving through.

 So where is Kingman, Arizona?
 This small town is located at the junction of Historic Route 66 and highways 93 and 40.
 You’ll most likely be driving through if you’re headed east from LA or Las Vegas toward Phoenix, Sedona, Tucson, or the Grand Canyon.

 The town of Kingman is steeped in history from its simple beginnings as a railroad town to its role as one of the largest US Army Airforce sites during World War II.
 Today, Kingman is well-known for its location along Route 66 as well as its proximity to the Grand Canyon and other outdoor recreational areas.

 Mountain Biking in Kingman, Arizona

 There is mountain biking around Kingman, Arizona, but before we dive in, it’s important to point out that I do not consider Kingman to be a mountain biking destination.
 Sure, there are fun trails (mainly the Monolith Garden Loop), but the network is small and it’s best to think of Kingman as a place to ride on your way to, say, Sedona or Phoenix.

-(UPDATE: this was report was recently left on TrailForks “Recent extensive maintenance with a tractor work tamed most of the issues.
+(UPDATE: this report was recently left on TrailForks “Recent extensive maintenance with a tractor work tamed most of the issues.
 A few reroutes planned for the remaining problem spots.
 Major erosion (major ruts or slumping, large boulders and roots exposed due to erosion.)”
 So perhaps these upper trails are getting reworked and fixed.
 I haven’t ridden them since.).

-Camp Beale Loop TH Parking > Camp Beale Loop > Castle Rock > Rattler
+Route directions: Camp Beale Loop TH Parking > Camp Beale Loop (clockwise)

 Where to Eat & Camp in Kingman, Arizona